Virgil Ross: Cartooning and animation

-In the interview of Ross, published in Animato magazine #19, Ross recalled how the character of Bugs Bunny came to be.
+In an interview, published in Animato magazine #19, Ross recalled how the character of Bugs Bunny came to be.
 He says in the interview, "We received orders from the story department that they needed a drawing of a bunny.
 We all did drawings and tacked them on the wall, and the storymen voted on them.
 We had one writer named Bugs Hardaway, and for some reason, this one drawing became known as Bugs' Bunny.
 Leon Schlesinger liked the sound of the name and told them to keep it, and that's how Bugs Bunny got his name.
 Years later, before he died, Hardaway tried to get some credit for making the character, which he probably deserved.
 But Warner Bros owned the rights to everything we created."

-He also did a great deal of work involving Daffy Duck, Yosemite Sam, Tweety, and many others, including the Rudy Larriva-directed Road Runner and Wile E. Coyote shorts.
+He also did a great deal of work involving Daffy Duck, Yosemite Sam, Tweety, and many others, including the Rudy Larriva-directed Wile E. Coyote and the Road Runner shorts.
 When handling long-eared characters such as Bugs or Wile E., Ross occasionally tilted or waved an ear in otherwise-static scenes.

-His résumé also includes time spent with such firms as Filmation (where he worked on the early 1970s Star Trek: The Animated Series), Hanna Barbera, and Marvel Comics.
+His résumé also includes time spent with such firms as Filmation (where he worked on the early 1970s Star Trek: The Animated Series), Hanna-Barbera, and Marvel Comics.
 In 1979 he animated Woody Woodpecker for a special scene at the 51st Academy Awards.
-He briefly animated for Disney (Via Rick Reinert) for Winnie the Pooh and a Day for Eeyore, for Chuck Jones at Warner Bros. again, and for 1984 educational short "Destination Careers: Explore Jobs".
+He briefly animated for Disney (via Rick Reinert) for Winnie the Pooh and a Day for Eeyore, for Chuck Jones at Warner Bros. again, and for 1984 educational short "Destination Careers: Explore Jobs" starring Disney's Donald Duck.
 According to animator Dave Bennett, Ross struggled to animate Donald after animating Daffy for so many years.